rodburns/awesome-oneapi/README.md

 ### Tools and Development
 * [ArrayFire - oneAPI Backend](https://github.com/arrayfire/arrayfire) - ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.
-* [ArrayFire - Rust Bindings](https://github.com/arrayfire/arrayfire-rust) - Rust bindings for ArrayFire  a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
-This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.
-* [amrex-sycl](https://github.com/farscape-project/amrex-sycl) - A SYCL plug-in to run AMReX apps on AMD/Nvidia GPUs.
-The plug-in consists of a build script and code patches which extend AMReX's SYCL capability beyond Intel GPUs.
 * [chip-spv](https://github.com/CHIP-SPV/chip-spv) - The "chip spv" project allows for the portability of HIP and CUDA applications to platforms supporting SPIR-V. Currently, it offers support for OpenCL and Level-Zero as low-level runtime alternatives.
 Selected BLAS and LAPACK Java bindings for Intel's oneAPI Math Kernel Library on Windows and Linux
 * [dedekind-MKL](https://github.com/stefan-zobel/dedekind-MKL) - Selected BLAS and LAPACK Java bindings for Intel's oneAPI Math Kernel Library (oneMKL) on Windows and Linux.